-Grown across South East Australia, Tasmania and parts of Northern Queensland, the Dicksonia Antarctica tree fern is endemic in Australia.
+Grown across South East Australia, Tasmania and parts of Northern Queensland, the Dicksonia Antarctica tree fern is native in Australia.

 In the wild, these tree ferns live in moist areas such as alongside creeks, in gullies and occasionally in high mountains.
 It is important to plant them in areas protected from frost and in a somewhat tropical climate.

 The best place for tree ferns is in an established fernery or any position where it can replicate a large tree canopy or forest-like setting.
 Tree ferns thrive when planted in loose, well-drained soil with lots of organic matter and are given plenty of water and mulch.
-They love water with misters being the best option for these delicate plants, but in true Australian spirit they can withstand dry periods making them great for Central Victoria.
+They love water with water misters being the best option for these delicate plants, but in true Aussie spirit, they can withstand periods of dry weather making them great for Central Victoria.

 So, whether you’re experienced in growing tree ferns or you're interested in adding one to your garden, come in and see our range and talk to our friendly staff about the best place to plant yours!